utkarsh2110/College_Placement_Portal/README.md

 This project is developed for the students of NMIMS University.
 The students were facing a lot of issues, while going through the placement process.

-Some of which inlcudes: CV formatting, long wait hours as placement committee was understaffed.
+Some of which includes: CV formatting, long wait hours as placement committee was understaffed.
 So, here comes the solution where a student can upload their documents online and the admin can verify it.

 Students won't have to wait in long queues.
 There is a feature to build CV by just filling a form and students don't need to care about formatting.
-They can also ask any doubt directly to admin or an query the chatbot.
+They can also ask any doubt directly to admin or can query the chatbot.

-This project also aims to decrease the load on the placement committee as admin will able to manage the documents of the students, verify them and resolve student's query throught the web app itself.
+This project also aims to decrease the load on the placement committee as now the admin will able to manage the documents of the students, verify them and resolve student's query through the web app itself.

 Admins can also add training details, preparation material and student can access the same through the website itself.